OUIsolutions/Ai-RagTemplate/docs/build_toolchain.md

 ### Build ToolChain Explanation
 ### IMPORTANT:
 ### For understand these part, read [Build Instructions](/docs/build_instructions.md) first

-The Build process use [darwin](https://github.com/OUIsolutions/Darwin) to build the project  in mode full folder, witch means, it recursively list over the foder [Build Folder](/build/) and execute the code insided, starting by the [main.lua](/build/main.lua) file.
+The Build process use [darwin](https://github.com/OUIsolutions/Darwin) to build the project  in mode full folder, witch means, it recursively list over the folder [Build Folder](/build/) and execute the code inside, starting by the [main.lua](/build/main.lua) file.

 the build code use the following dependencies:

 ### LuaArgv
-[LuaArgv](https://github.com/OUIsolutions/LuaArgv) ts a simple lib to parse argv, and its used to detect the build actions
+[LuaArgv](https://github.com/OUIsolutions/LuaArgv) is a simple lib to parse argv, and its used to detect the build actions

 ### LuaDotheWorld
-[LuaDoTheWorld](https://github.com/OUIsolutions/LuaDoTheWorld) its a wrapper of the original [DoTheWorld](https://github.com/OUIsolutions/LuaDoTheWorld) project, and [LuaDoTheWorld](https://github.com/OUIsolutions/LuaDoTheWorld) provides a series of function, to manipulate files and dirs, like hashers, listages, read and write in files, etc.
+[LuaDoTheWorld](https://github.com/OUIsolutions/LuaDoTheWorld) its a wrapper of the original [DoTheWorld](https://github.com/OUIsolutions/LuaDoTheWorld) project, and [LuaDoTheWorld](https://github.com/OUIsolutions/LuaDoTheWorld) provides a series of function, to manipulate files and directories, like hashers, listings, read and write in files, etc.

 ### LuaShip
 [LuaShip](https://github.com/OUIsolutions/LuaShip) its a Podman/Docker wrapper , that its used to create some releases such as: